swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

     /// - Returns: `true` if the regex was found in the collection, otherwise
     /// `false`.
-    public func contains(_ regex: some RegexComponent) -> Bool }
+    public func contains(_ regex: some RegexComponent) -> Bool

+    /// Returns a Boolean value indicating whether the collection contains the
+    /// given regex.
+    /// - Parameter content: A closure to produce a `RegexComponent` to search for
+    /// within this collection.
+    /// - Returns: `true` if the regex was found in the collection, otherwise
+    /// `false`.
+    public func contains(
+        @RegexComponentBuilder _ content: () -> some RegexComponent
+    ) -> Bool
+}
 ```